userDeveloped/Daily-Dose-Of-Coding/README.md

 </div>

 ## 🧩 About
-Personal repository for daily coding practice and problem-solving from LeetCode and other platforms.
+Personal repository for daily coding practice and problem-solving.

 ## 📂 Structure
 Organized by problem types.